Taraman12/Solarpark-detection/src/README.md

 add SSH port 22 in security group

-do not select default security group
+do not select default security group (Create a new one instead, and add SSH port 22)

 #### NOTE: eb cli will use the main branch for deployment
 even if you are on a different branch